dooglehiltz/dooglehiltz.github.io/_posts/2017-07-28-Red-Pill-Three.markdown

 Not a minor footnote to this story is my discovery of the [Mises Institue](https://mises.org/).
-In the last post I had mentioned the [Cato Institue](https://www.cato.org/) which does great work but find the Mises Institue to be more hardcore Libertarian.
+In the last post I had mentioned the [Cato Institue](https://www.cato.org/) which does great work but find the Mises Institute to be more hardcore Libertarian.